TBS-EACPD/infobase/server/README.md

 In production, we use a MongoDB Atlas hosted database.
 This has little relevance to the source code, outside of `src/db_utils.js`.

 ### Google Cloud Function
 The production environment for the express/GraphQL server is a Google Cloud Function.
-Again, this hasn't had much of a lock-in effect on the source code, although a few optimizations and decisions were made with a serverless environment in mind.
-We currently transpile with a traget of Node 6 because that is what GCFs run (TODO: update to Node 8 GCFs).
+This hasn't affected much in the code, although a few optimizations and decisions were made with a serverless environment in mind.
+We currently transpile with a traget of Node 8 because that is what GCFs run.

 L'interface de programmation d'applications (API) de l'InfoBase
 ========